If you just purchased a chinchilla, you may be curious about how you bathe a chinchilla and if they can get wet or not.

 Additionally, chinchillas should never take a water bath.

-Chinchillas can’t dry themselves quickly or adequately.
+Chinchillas can’t dry themselves quickly or adequately as we have discussed thus far.

-A water bath runs the risk of your chinchilla getting fungal infections, respiratory infections and makes your chinchilla extremely uncomfortable.
+A water bath runs the risk of your chinchilla getting fungal infections, respiratory infections, and makes your chinchilla extremely uncomfortable.

 You need to use specialized chinchilla dust only to keep your chinchilla clean.